 Apart from being a favorite among budget travelers for cheap flights and winter vacations, Ottowa is the ultimate place to learn about our beloved northern neighbors and a good place to bone up on some knowledge and Canadian history.

 Perhaps the most famous (and equal parts romantic and imposing) landmark in town is the vast Château Laurier.
 You can tour the Canadian Parliament Building, (which is incredibly similar to Britain’s Houses of Parliament) even while it’s in session.
 You can enjoy orchestral performances and unique Native theater performances at the National Arts Centre.

-Although hotel rates here aren’t the cheapest, plenty of terrific cheap accomodations can be found through AirBnB.
+Although hotel rates here aren’t the cheapest, plenty of terrific cheap accommodations can be found through VRBO.

-It’s true, the US and Cuba didn’t have a great relationship in the latter half of the 20th Century, but the US owes a lot to Cuba; if it weren’t for Cuba, Miami would be a shadow of what it is now!
+It’s true that the US and Cuba didn’t have a great relationship in the latter half of the 20th Century, but the US owes a lot to Cuba; if it weren’t for Cuba, Miami would be a shadow of what it is now!